 "Conti, you're up.
 400."

-The coach hovered over me as I reluctantly stripped down to my shorts and jersey.
-Among all the other members of the track team, Burns seemed to favor me.
+The coach hovered as I reluctantly stripped down to my shorts and jersey.
+Among all the other members of the track team, Burns favored me.
 Though, he had a sharp and nasty tempter if I didn't meet his expectations.
 I didn't mind the pressure, simply because I loved running and wanted to push myself just as much as he wanted to push me.

-"Can you beat 49.2 this time, Conti?"
+"Can you beat 48.1 this time, Conti?"

 A clipboard slapped my head, startling me.

 The starter lifted his gun and fired.
 I stumbled on my feet, barely keeping my balance.
-It would cost me a few marks…

 But the gun shot a second time, signaling a false start.
 My cheeks burned as I turned back toward Burns.
 At least I hadn't been the one to false start.
 Though, tripping on my own feet wasn't much of a consolation.
 On the infield, I heard Tony burst out in laughter at my ungraceful start, not helping the situation in the least.